 I finally glued the buffers in the plane of the bellows, to avoid the buffer mess often observed.

 Performed on my Fleischmann test layout with unlikely curves (Rmin = 356 mm).
-Test train set: the two DEV cars at the head of a convoy composed in addition with a Vru (dining car) LS Models and four Heris USI cars very brakers in these tight curves.
+Test train set: the two DEV coaches at the head of a convoy composed in addition with a Vru (dining car) LS Models and four Heris USI coaches very braking in these tight curves.
 Observation: it passes the curves except for one configuration, in pushing, for which a bogie derails.
 But I suspect the connection wires of the lighting (see page 4), poorly tidied and which are somewhat opposed to free rotation.

-It will therefore be necessary for me to rectify the route of these wires before they go into the body of the car.
+So, I’ll have to rectify the route of these wires before they enter the coach body.